zuoxingdong/DeepPILCO/README.md

 However, it is failed to learn a good controller.
 The purpose of releasing this repo is to encourage if someone interested in to help to seek for potential bugs or check for reproducibility of the algorithm.

+# Env:
 To be consistent with the original paper, I have modified the environment 'CartPole-SwingUp' with same 'physics' coefficients used in the paper.

+### Any help or comments are highly welcomed to make this algorithm work or check for reproducibility together.